Finding Fish

 Finding Fish is a 2001 autobiographical book by Antwone Fisher.
-Upon release, it became a New York Times Bestseller.
+It was a New York Times Bestseller.

 Plot

 Antwone Fisher was born in prison to an incarcerated mother and a father who had been shot by a girlfriend.
 After being placed in foster care, Fisher was treated brutally and blamed for his own misfortunes.
 He was also sexually abused by a woman who often babysat him from around age 3 to 8.
 He then was sent to George Junior Republic.
 Eventually, he found his way into a stable job in the Navy.

 Film

 Later in adulthood, Fisher became a security guard at Sony Pictures Studios, where his story inspired producer Todd Black to make a film, Antwone Fisher, based on his story.